richardloopez/AMBER_Molecular_Dynamics/README.md

 ## Usage

-python3 door_counter.py
+python3 intersector_counter.py

 ## Output
-The final output is saved to door_counter_results.csv with the following columns:
+The final output is saved to intersector_counter_results.csv with the following columns:

 Frame: The simulation frame number.
 Residues: A list of residue/atom names present in all input files for that specific frame.